VictorJacinto/bridgecmdr/README.md

 ### Development

 If you want to help with the development of BridgeCmdr, downloading, building, then running the project on a GNU/Linux based operating system is required.
-The following steps will get you setup on a Debian-base operating system.
+The following steps will get you set up on a Debian-base operating system.

+1. QEmu: `sudo apt install qemu-user-static`
+2. Docker: `sudo apt install docker.io`
+3. ARM support in Docker: `docker run --rm --privileged multiarch/qemu-user-static:register`

 1. Install the `build-essential` package; `sudo apt install build-essential -y`
 2. Acquire the source: